 Pet Keen is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

 Home > Rabbits > Why Does My Rabbit Shake?
-12 Reasons & What to Do
+12 Vet-Approved Reasons & What to Do

 Why Does My Rabbit Shake?
-12 Reasons & What to Do
+12 Vet-Approved Reasons & What to Do

 Angry giant rabbit

 If a rabbit shakes, it can either be normal behavior or a sign of something wrong.
 It’s essential to observe your pet to discern how they’re moving and what other behaviors you are seeing.
 It can also provide vital clues to identifying a potential problem.
-Remember that rabbits are active animals that always seem to be twitching or rippling their coats.
+Remember that rabbits are an easily stressed prey species that sometimes may be shaking, twitching, or rippling their coats, particularly if they are scared.

-A stressed or sick bunny will look anxious.
+A stressed or sick bunny may be anxious, lethargic, painful, not move much, and often defecate less or none at all.
 They may be aggressive or avoid contact with you or not be eating well and sleeping more than usual.
+If you think your rabbit isn’t well, get them checked by the vet on the same day, as their health may decline rapidly and irreversibly.
 Let’s review some reasons your pet may be shaking, covering benign and serious causes.

 divider-rabbitpaw1

-Sometimes, a bunny will shake because they’re so happy and content.
+Sometimes, a bunny will shake because they’re so happy and content or excited.
 All’s right with the world.
 They’re well-fed and taken care of properly.
 Perhaps you get this feeling of euphoria, too, at times.
 Your rabbit may act silly and run around the room, jumping into the air.
 Enjoy these moments and pat yourself on the back for being a good and responsible pet owner.

 Cute gray rabbit afraid of new place outside and try to be aware with owner at chest